Church crown: In popular culture

 In 2002, photographer Michael Cunningham and journalist Craig Marberry published a book featuring portraits of women in their church crowns along with the stories of their photographic subjects.
 The book was adapted into an Off-Broadway play by Regina Taylor that same year.

-The third season of television series The Wire features an episode titled "Slapstick" in which gang members Gerard and Sapper violate a Sunday morning truce by attacking stick-up man Omar Little's grandmother, shooting off her church crown.
+The third season of television series The Wire features an episode titled "Slapstick" in which Barksdale Organization gang members Gerard and Sapper violate a Sunday morning truce to attack their rival Omar Little and his grandmother.
+The two attackers shoot off her church crown as they attempt to kill Little.

 The National Museum of African American History and Culture collection features several church crowns designed by Philadelphia milliner Mae Reeves.

 The late singer Aretha Franklin was known for wearing "church lady hats" that suited her background in gospel music.
 She most famously wore such a hat, designed by Luke Song, to sing "My Country 'Tis of Thee" at the 2009 inauguration of Barack Obama.
 The black pillbox hat spawned internet memes and garnered its own Facebook page.
 Following Franklin's death in 2018, the hat was subject to legal battles concerning the singer's wills.
 Claimants to the hat included Franklin's four sons and Barack Obama, who had requested the hat for his presidential library.